rayhearthdars/paysage/README.md

 ## Project Description

 This was an exercise in using the p5.js library.
-It was my first javascript project.
+Here is a link to it: https://p5js.org/

 I created a landscape, with clouds going by, and a small stylized human that moves along the path on mouse click and slowly becomes smaller the farther he goes.

 It was difficult to keep track of every coordinate.